ashlynn4567/Taskinator/README.md

 ## Description

-This is my third project for the University of Oregon Coding Bootcamp 2022.
-In this project, I build a task-tracker application named Taskinator that utilizes a Kanban Board user interface.
+Taskinator is a task-tracker application that utilizes a Kanban Board user interface.
 This application utilizes JavaScript, local storage APIs, and DOM interfaces that allow users to interactively organize their personal to-do list.
 Tasks dynamically appear on the page as a user creates them.
 They remain persistent even after refreshing the page due to added localStorage capabilities.

 ## Deployed Site